CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

   - Logging for HTTP requests
   - Export to external database did not handle doubles correctly

-New features:
+New features

   - "Output as time" from ElementFormula

 ### 3.466: 11/05/2017

-Bug fixes:
+Bug fixes

   - Timer track breaks causes CT\_TOTAL\_DISTANCE to reset
   - Simple camera sometimes doesn't autofocus

 ### 3.465: 10/08/2017

-Bug fixes:
+Bug fixes

   - Bug with new CT\_TOTAL\_DISTANCE formula, doesn't work with write track break

 ### 3.464: 10/08/2017

-Bug fixes:
+Bug fixes

   - Bug with new CT\_TOTAL\_DISTANCE formula

 ### 3.463: 10/03/2017

-Bug fixes:
+Bug fixes

   - Parse error when too looking at the map and there are too many fields